The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian bridges

-It is well-known that the time reversal of any Markov process is still Markov.
-This result leads to the following corollary saying that the Vervaat bridges with positive endpoint is not Markov as well. \begin{corollary} $(V(B^{\lambda,br})_t; 0 \leq t \leq 1))$ where $\lambda>0$ is not Markov with respect to its induced filtration. \end{corollary}
+\quad It is well-known that the time reversal of any Markov process is still Markov.
+The result leads to the following corollary: \begin{corollary} $(V(B^{\lambda,br})_t; 0 \leq t \leq 1))$ where $\lambda>0$ is not Markov with respect to the induced filtration. \end{corollary}

-Now we know that the Vervaat bridges of non-zero endpoint are not Markov.
-Thus it is natural to ask how bad they may behave so that Markov property cannot be produced.
-This leads to the question that whether they are semimartingales and what is the semimartingale decomposition.
-The following section provides some positive answers to this question.